Alliance College-Ready Academy High School 16

 Demographics and Average Daily Attendance

-94% Latino and 4% African American, and 2% Asian, 30% English Language Learner (ELL) students, and 98% free or reduced meal program participants.
+93% Latino, 3% African American, and 4% Other, 24% English Language Learner (ELL) students, and 94% free or reduced meal program participants.
 Average daily attendance is 95%.

 Carmen Vazquez is a former middle school teacher who specialized in best practices in working with students of diverse cultures and ethnicities.
 Prior to joining the Alliance, she taught at John Adams Middle School where she served as chair of the Equity Committee, successfully served special education students, and coordinated the Spanish Immersion Program.
 Ms. Vazquez began her administrative career as an Assistant Principal at Alliance Dr. Olga Mohan High School, one of the top performing high schools in LAUSD, and also participated in the Alliance Principal Intern Program before assuming her role as Principal at Alliance College-Ready Academy High School 16.
 Ms. Vazquez has a bachelor's degree Business Administration from National University, a master's in Education from Pepperdine University and a master's in Educational Leadership from Loyola Marymount University.